3841 NE 123rd Street

 HIP Packs provide nutritious and kid-friendly foods, enough for six meals and two snacks per child.
 When choosing foods to include in the pack, HIP creates complete meals and emphasizes whole grains, milk, high quality proteins, fresh fruits, and products with no added sugars.
 The packs are also a great way to share information with families on free community events, nutrition tips, and local resources.

 HIP collaborates with Seattle schools and community partners to make the HIP Pack Program possible.
 School staff works with parents to identify children receiving free or reduced priced meals whom are at risk of hunger over the weekend.
-In the 2011–2012 school year, nearly 700 HIP Packs provided vital weekend food help for Seattle children.
+In the 2013–2014 school year, more than 23,000 HIP Packs provided vital weekend food help for Seattle children.
 Monthly packing parties offer fun opportunities for the community to come together to assemble HIP Packs.
 Packing parties are also a great time for parents and children to volunteer together.
 HIP volunteers then deliver the HIP Packs to the school each week, where they are discretely placed into student backpacks to be taken home.

 “This food has helped my family a lot.
 We are sometimes without food on the weekend.” —Healthy HIP Packs parent